KaiserWerk/CertMaker-Bot/README.md

 A service app to automagically fetch fresh certificates from a *CertMaker* instance.
-In order to obtain certificates for an IP address, a DNS name or an email address, or multiple, for that matter, you need to create request files with the ``.yaml`` extension.
+In order to obtain certificates for an IP address, a DNS name or an email address, or multiple, for that matter, you need to create request requirements files with the ``.yaml`` extension.

 This project is a work in progress.
 That means there will be breaking changes and promises concerning API stability cannot be made.